-Client Services Terms | Dochia Interior Design
+Client Services Terms

+These terms may be updated as our processes evolve.
+When updates are made, notice will be sent to the primary client contact email.
 Please ensure your email is active and monitored.
-Continuing to work with us after an update confirms your acceptance of the new terms.
+Continuing to work with us after an update confirms acceptance of the updated terms.
+Additional Information →

 1. Schedule D